10up/Engineering-Best-Practices/JavaScript.md

 # Libraries

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
 The following is a list of libraries whitelisted for use at 10up.
-If you need to use a library outside of this list, it’s worth getting a second opinion.
+If you need to use a library outside of this list, it's worth getting a second opinion.

 ## DOM Manipulation

-[jQuery](http://jquery.com/) - Our and WordPress’s library of choice for DOM manipulation.
+[jQuery](http://jquery.com/) - Our and WordPress's library of choice for DOM manipulation.
 You should not need any other DOM manipulation library such as Prototype or MooTools.

 ## Utility: